top of page

 How Medieval Beer Makers Became the Witches of Legend

-Believe it or not, the connection between witches and beer brewing goes way back to medieval Europe!
-Back then, women—known as brewsters or alewives—were the ones making and selling beer right from their homes, with beer being a household staple.
-But over time, their brewing tools and practices started to take on a more... magical reputation, leading to some seriously spooky associations with witchcraft.
+Believe it or not, the link between witches and beer brewing goes back to medieval Europe.
+Women called brewsters or alewives made and sold beer from their homes, a staple in everyday life.
+Over time, their tools and habits gained a mysterious reputation, tying them to witchcraft.

 From Brewing to Bewitching